 - Sushi and any raw or undercooked fish, or other seafood.
 No raw oysters either.

-- This goes to raw or undercooked meat as well.
-So say good-bye to your favorite rare steak.
+- This goes for raw or undercooked meat as well.
+So say goodbye to your favorite rare steak.

 - Fish high in mercury – fresh tuna, king mackerel, swordfish, to name a few – is also a big NO. Always check mercury content before eating certain fish.

 - Unpasteurized dairy products – milk and cheese.
-Soft cheese like brie and blue cheese are not advisable either.
+Soft cheese like brie and blue cheese is not advisable either.